-Dental Bridges in Edmonton, AB
+Dental Bridges Edmonton

 Traditional Fixed Dental Bridge

 A traditional dental bridge consists of at least three dental crowns.
 Each of your teeth adjacent to the missing tooth will have a special crown called abutment crowns that hold your prosthetic tooth (pontic crown) in place.
 Traditional bridges required us to carefully replace part of your tooth structure in order to place the dental crowns on the other teeth.

 Traditional fixed bridges are stable and last a long time with the proper precautions and care.
 Excellent oral hygiene is important to maintain any dental work and to prevent any future dental conditions.
 With proper care and caution, a fixed bridge can withstand years of chewing.